FlagBrew/PKSM/switch/README.md

 - `FocusableButton`: Simple focusable component with touch support
 - `FocusableMenu`: List-based component with focus and touch
 - `GameList`: Complex component with multi-item focus and touch handling
+- `GameGrid`: Grid-based component with advanced focus and selection states